-In this article I’ll cover all the reasons why your clutch could be stiff, including ways to rectify the problem, starting from simplest solution, to the more complicated repair.
+In this article, I’ll cover all the reasons why your clutch could be stiff, including ways to rectify the problem, starting from the simplest solution to the more complicated repair.

 The first place to look is your clutch cable.
 Over time, old lube can dry up inside the casing preventing the cable from sliding freely.
 Part of your annual maintenance should include inspection and lubrication of the clutch cable.

 - Start by inspecting the clutch at the point where it connects to the clutch lever and to the actuator arm.
 If the cable is frayed, even by one strand, you must replace it.
 Also check for cracks or worn spots on the housing.